tatoslover/Module5Lab/README.md

 ## Exercise 6: Calculator API with Unit Tests

+**Exercise Question:** Add unit tests for each of the calculator operations, and run them to ensure all routes are working successfully and returning the expected response.

-Adds comprehensive unit tests for all calculator operations, ensuring all routes work successfully and return expected responses.
-This exercise demonstrates professional testing practices with Jest framework.
+This exercise adds comprehensive unit tests for all calculator operations, ensuring all routes work successfully and return expected responses.
+It demonstrates professional testing practices with Jest framework.

 ### Running Exercise 6